 - The most competitive applicants also have:

-- Solid scores on all sections of the GRE.
+Solid scores on all sections of the GRE.
 Although there is no strict cutoff, scores about the 80th percentile are typically considered competitive.
 The GRE is required for graduate school applications to UBC Psychology.
+[Update: GRE scores are NOT required for applications to be submitted in Fall 2020.]

 - External funding from government agencies.
 This funding can substantially boost the competitiveness of an application.
 Eligible students are strongly encouraged to apply for Canadian Tri-Council Graduate Scholarships.
 Click here for information about external fellowship opportunities.